False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Noted Limitations of Data Quality and Availability

 There is limited data in the literature on the marketing of medical devices.
-The context for the discussion is focused on nonsurgical medical aesthetic devices, but when this data is unavailable, it includes the pharmaceutical and tobacco industries, as these labeling regulatory requirements also fall under FDA purview.
+Where available, the presented context is focused on nonsurgical medical aesthetic devices.
+Where gaps are present, context more broadly considers the pharmaceutical and tobacco industries, as these labeling regulatory requirements for these industries also falls under FDA purview.

 Summary and Recommended Policy Solution